-You can use EXIT07 to influence the automation flag and AON recovery activity based on data not readily available to AON.
-For example, the EXIT checks a database, schedule, or issue commands to an other equipment manufacturer (OEM) device to further determine whether resource recovery is appropriate.
+You can use EXIT07 to influence the automation flag and AON recovery activity based on data that is not readily available to AON.
+For example, EXIT07 can check a database or issue commands to an other equipment manufacturer (OEM) device to further determine whether resource recovery is appropriate.
 EXIT07 can also initiate some activities that do not change the automation flag; however, that should occur only because AON has detected an error condition.